kamalkraj/BioELECTRA/README.md

 | BioELECTRA-base-discriminator-PubMed        | Pretrained on PubMed                         | https://huggingface.co/kamalkraj/bioelectra-base-discriminator-pubmed        |
 | BioELECTRA-base-discriminator-PubMed-PMC    | Pretrained on PubMed and PMC                 | https://huggingface.co/kamalkraj/bioelectra-base-discriminator-pubmed-pmc    |
 | BioELECTRA-base-discriminator-PubMed-PMC-LT | Pretrained on PubMed and PMC Longer Training | https://huggingface.co/kamalkraj/bioelectra-base-discriminator-pubmed-pmc-lt |

+# Code

+Model pretrainig and finetuning is done using the code opensourced by [electra](https://github.com/google-research/electra) authors.
+Code used for BioELECTRA model training and finetuning - [here](https://github.com/kamalkraj/electra)

+PubMed data download for pretraining is used from [NVIDIA/DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/TensorFlow/LanguageModeling/BERT/biobert)

+All the experiments are done gcloud TPU-V3-8 instance and n2-highmem-2 (2 vCPUs, 16 GB memory) This research was supported by Google’s TensorFlow Research Cloud (TFRC).